stspec/pyspssio/README.md

  * **locale** - Set I/O locale (e.g., 'English_United States.1252') when operating in codepage mode
  * **string_nan** - define how empty strings should be returned

-Note: Datetime conversions only convert the raw SPSS value, which is always a full datetime.
-If only certain portions are needed (e.g., date, time, year, month, day, etc.), use the `.dt` accessor on that column.
-The `var_formats` or `var_formats_tuple` metadata attributes can be used to see the original SPSS formats.

 Writing
 ------------------------